samisalkosuo/openldap-docker/README.md

 ## Scripts

-The directory *scripts* includes some scripts that can be used to search LDAP by userid, last name and others.
+The directory *scripts* includes some scripts that can be used to search LDAP by userid, last name, package files for offline distribution and others.

 ## Note